Presented by Association of Architecture Organizations

 Seattle Center for Architecture & Design

-On our first day, we’ll look at strategies for creating equity at the community level.
+On the first full day of our Conference, we’ll look at strategies for creating equity at the community level.
 What are the challenges around affordable housing in our communities?
 How are disenfranchised communities affected in particular by climate change?
 And what can design organizations be doing to make the city more livable for all?
-Throughout the day, we’ll hear from progressive leadership focused on these issues, and we’ll conclude with an exclusive visit to Seattle’s Bullitt Center, the greenest commercial building in the world.
+Throughout the day, we’ll hear from AAO members who are conducting their own local programs focused on these issues, and we’ll conclude with an exclusive visit to Seattle’s Bullitt Center, the greenest commercial building in the world.

 During our second day together, we’ll examine equity and inclusion within our own field.
 The demographic make-up of our sector is changing in momentous ways: in particular, a number of high-impact leaders are at or approaching retirement age, and a new batch of younger voices are primed to take the reins.
-Through a mix of case studies and toolkit sessions, we’ll focus on skill building and intergenerational sharing, and we’ll hear about innovative programming from some of our most notable emerging leaders.
+Through a mix of case studies and toolkit sessions, we’ll focus on skill building and the everyday management needs facing AAO member organizations, plus we’ll set-up some intergenerational sharing and networking opportunities.
+This day is all about practical tips and forging connections among staff and leaders from design organizations across the AAO Network.

 - Staff of design organizations interested in broadening the impact of cultural programs—including CEOs, Executive Directors, mid- and entry-level staff, and volunteers